glvckoma/AJC-Price-Checker/memory-bank/systemPatterns.md

     *   `src/services/scraper.js`: Contains all logic for fetching and parsing data from the AJ Item Worth Wiki (using `axios`, `cheerio`).
     *   `src/services/updater.js`: Handles checking for application updates via the GitHub API (using `axios`, `semver`, `dialog`, `shell`).
     *   `src/ipc/handlers.js`: Sets up and manages all `ipcMain` listeners, delegating tasks to the appropriate services (`scraper`, `updater`).
 *   **Renderer Process (`src/renderer/renderer.js`):** Runs the user interface (HTML/CSS/JS) within a Chromium window.
-Handles user input, displays results, and communicates with the main process via the `preload.js` bridge.
+Handles user input, displays results, manages UI state (including dynamic status bar styling), and communicates with the main process via the `preload.js` bridge.
 *   **Inter-Process Communication (IPC):** The Renderer process sends requests via the `contextBridge` API exposed in `src/preload.js`.
 These requests are handled by listeners set up in `src/ipc/handlers.js` in the Main process, which then calls the relevant service modules.
-Results or errors are returned to the Renderer.
+Results, errors, and status updates (like 'update_available') are returned to the Renderer.
 *   **External Services:**
     *   The Animal Jam Item Worth Wiki (`aj-item-worth.fandom.com`), accessed by `scraper.js`.
     *   GitHub API (`api.github.com`), accessed by `updater.js`.